 5. Grand Mosque Kraton Surakarta

 The old mosque (Masjid Agung Kraton Surakarta) is one of the most famous landmarks in Solo.
 I remember visiting it often when I stopped by to see my relatives in Surakarta during my childhood.
-The mosque has a traditional Javanese design.
-The interior is large, airy and spacious.
+The mosque has a traditional Javanese design, and the interior is large, airy and spacious.

 6. Jaladara Steam Train